Hidden ferromagnetism of centrosymmetric antiferromagnets: Summary and Outlook

-Thus, the $\{ \mathcal{S} | {\bf t} \}$ symmetry justifies the use of the generalized Bloch theorem, which is widely employed in calculations of incommensurate spin-spiral textures without the SO coupling~\cite{Sandratskii_review,Mryasov}.
-Using the generalized Bloch theorem, any such incommensurate texture with the propagation vector $\boldsymbol{q}$ can be described within the crystallographic cell.
-The AFM alignment of spins is a particular case of the spin spiral, where $\boldsymbol{q}$ is the half of the reciprocal translation.
-However, the generalized Bloch theorem is typically at odds with the relativistic SO interaction, which tends to lock the spins along some easy axis and severely restrict their ability to rotate on the lattice~\cite{Sandratskii}.
-The antiferromagnetism appears to be very special case: even though the generalized Bloch theorem is not valid for an arbitrary propagation $\boldsymbol{q}$, it is valid for the AFM propagation, where the antiferroelectric lattice distortion imposes a special symmetry constrain on the SO interaction.
-As the result, in the local coordinate frame, the SO interaction part responsible for AHE and orbital magnetism, becomes translationally invariant on the ``ferromagnetic'' lattice with one cite in the unit cell.
-The same holds for the N\'eel field.
+Indeed, the $\{ \mathcal{S} | {\bf t} \}$ symmetry allows us to use the generalized Bloch theorem, which greatly simplify the first-principles calculations of incommensurate spin-spiral states~\cite{Sandratskii_review,Mryasov}.
+Using generalized Bloch theorem, any such spiral with an arbitrary propagation vector $\boldsymbol{q}$ can be described within one crystallographic unit cell.
+The AFM alignment of spins is a particular case of the spin spiral.
+Nevertheless, the generalized Bloch theorem is typically at odds with the relativistic SO interaction, which tends to lock the spins along one particular direction and, thus, act against the spin spiral~\cite{Sandratskii}.
+The antiferromagnetism appears to be a special case: even though the generalized Bloch theorem is not valid for an arbitrary propagation $\boldsymbol{q}$, it can still be valid for the AFM alignment in antipolar lattice, which imposes a constrain on the form of the SO interaction.
+As the result, in the local coordinate frame, the N\'eel field \emph{and} SO interaction become translationally invariant on the ``ferromagnetic'' lattice with one magnetic site per cell.

 The regular AFM order doubles the unit cell.
-In unconventional antiferromagnets with broken $\mathcal{T}$, the magnetic unit cell is expected to coincide with the crystallographic one~\cite{Dzyaloshinskii1991}.
+In unconventional antiferromagnets with broken $\mathcal{T}$, the magnetic unit cell should be as large as the crystallographic one~\cite{Dzyaloshinskii1991}.
 We substantially revise this canonical point of view and show that, due to the $\{ \mathcal{S} | {\bf t} \}$ symmetry, the magnetic unit cell of centrosymmetric antiferromagnets can be even \emph{smaller} than the crystallographic one.
 The situation is highly unusual, but reflects the fundamental symmetry of these systems and naturally explains their similarity with ferromagnets.
-The emergence of AHE and orbital magnetization in this case becomes natural and they can be evaluated in the same way as for the regular ferromagnets, but in the local coordinate frame, specified by the symmetry operation $\{ \mathcal{S} | {\bf t} \}$.
+The emergence of AHE, orbital magnetization, and magneto-optical effect in this case becomes natural and all these ``ferromagnetic'' properties can be evaluated in the same way as for regular ferromagnets, but in the local coordinate frame.